mojidev7/error-hooker/README.md

 # Error Hooker
- Hooks errors and save them in logs foolder in the root of NodeJs project or send it to webhooks.
+ Hooks errors and save them in logs folder in the root of NodeJs project or send it to webhooks.

 ## Before Everything:
 Install it:
 ```
 npm i error-hooker
 ```
+### Important note: under developement!! please use last version!

 and:
 [How to get Discord webhook?](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)